Shot (drink)

-A shooter, or shot, is a small serving of spirits or a mixed drink (usually about 1.0–1.5 USoz), typically consumed quickly, often in a single gulp.
-It is common to serve a shooter as a "side" to a larger drink.
+A shot (sometimes shooter) is a small serving of spirits or a mixed drink (usually about 1.0–1.5 USoz), typically consumed quickly, often in a single gulp.
+It is common to serve a shot as a side to a larger drink.

-Shooters can be shaken, stirred, blended, layered, or simply poured.
-Shot glasses or sherry glasses are the usual drinkware in which shooters are served.
-They are most commonly served at bars, and some bartenders have their own "signature" shooter.
+Shots can be shaken, stirred, blended, layered, or simply poured.
+Shot glasses or sherry glasses are the usual drinkware in which shots are served.
+They are most commonly served at bars, and some bartenders have their own signature shot.

-The ingredients of shooters vary from bartender to bartender and from region to region.
-Two shooters can have the same name but different ingredients, resulting in two very different tastes.
+The ingredients of shots vary from bartender to bartender and from region to region.
+Two shots can have the same name but different ingredients, resulting in two very different tastes.